 Getting arrested for drunk driving is a serious offense in New Hampshire.
-A conviction can lead to costly fines, the loss of your driving privileges, and even a lengthy jail sentence or probation period.
-In order to avoid these harsh criminal penalties, you need to hire an experienced DWI defense lawyer at Attorney Joseph Kelly Levasseur, PLLC to fight for the best possible outcome in your case.
+A conviction can lead to costly fines, the loss of your driving privileges and even a lengthy jail sentence or probation period.
+In order to avoid these harsh criminal penalties, you need to hire me, the experienced DWI defense lawyer at Attorney Joseph Kelly Levasseur, PLLC, to fight for the best possible outcome in your case.

-I, Attorney Joseph Kelly Levasseur, have been providing client-focused legal representation to individuals who have been charged with driving while intoxicated by alcohol.
-I have more than 17 years of experience offering effective and affordable legal solutions to clients facing difficult situations.
+I am Joseph Kelly Levasseur, and I have been providing client-focused legal representation to individuals who have been charged with driving while intoxicated by alcohol (DWI).
+For more than 20 years, I have offered effective and affordable legal solutions to clients facing difficult situations.
 For a first-time DWI, I charge a flat fee of $1,000 to defend your rights and fight for your freedom.

-The .08 percent legal limit is for most drivers who are over the age of 21.
+The .08% legal limit is for most drivers who are over the age of 21.
 The BAC is lower for certain drivers.
-For example, a commercial driver can be charged with DWI for a blood alcohol content of .04 percent or more.
-Individuals who are under the age of 21 can be charged with driving while intoxicated for a BAC of .02 percent or higher on chemical tests.
+For example, a commercial driver can be charged with DWI for a blood alcohol content of .04% or more.
+Individuals who are under the age of 21 can be charged with DWI for a BAC of .02% or higher on chemical tests.

 Drivers may face charges for aggravated DWI in certain circumstances.
 When certain aggravating conditions are present along with an increased BAC, you could be charged with aggravated DWI and face more severe penalties than a typical DWI charge.